otrv4/otrv4/otrv4.md

 ```
   session identifier mandated by the OTRv4 spec = sender and receiver's
     instance tags, and the query message or the whitespace tag
-  Phi' = session identifier defined by the implementer
+  phi' = session identifier defined by the implementer
-  Phi = session identifier mandated by the OTRv4 spec || Phi'
+  phi = session identifier mandated by the OTRv4 spec || phi'
 ```

 In XMPP, for example, `Phi'` can be the node and domain parts of the sender